michellejm/mapping_arch_urban_hums/Tutorials/02_MakingData.md

 ![Invert Selection](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef4-6.png)

+Be sure to enable 'On the fly' transformations

 ![Invert Selection](https://github.com/michellejm/mapping_arch_urban_hums/blob/master/Images/georef4-7.png)

 At this point, you can adjust colors, strokes and layer order.
 The water-related layers should be light grey with transparent boundaries, the classified 311 block group on top, and the boundaries should be transparent.
 Adjust the scale so there is a 0-0 scale that is white.
 The only other visible layers should be the water layers.
 You can, of course, style it as you wish, however.